fesqvw/fesqvw/README.md

-## Welcome *[insert preferred naming]*
+## Welcome welcome *[insert preferred naming]*, come right in...
-You have stumbled upong my **very** barebones GitHub!
-Please excuse me for its inadequacy, do not hesitate to send me a message for questions :D
+You have stumbled upong my **very** barebones GitHub page!
+Please excuse me for its inadequacy...
+I have been busy.

 #### Highlight Projects :
   - ELCA - Building energy consumption estimation